solana-developers/solana-cookbook/docs/guides/account-maps.md

 This method of mapping accounts is not ideal because of the following reasons,

 * You will have to first initialize the account storing the `BTreeMap`, before you can insert the necessary key-value pairs to it.
-Then, you will also have to store the address of this account somwhere, so as to update it every time.
+Then, you will also have to store the address of this account somewhere, so as to update it every time.

 * There are memory limitations to an account, where an account can have a maximum size of **10 megabytes**, which restricts the `BTreeMap` from storing a large number of key-value pairs.